OpenFreeEnergy/openfe/docs/installation.rst

 Then you can run the test suite (from any directory) with the command::

-  $ py.test --pyargs openfe openfecli
+  $ pytest --pyargs openfe openfecli

 The test suite contains several hundred individual tests.
-All should complete with status either passed, skipped, or xfailed (expected fail).
+This will take a few minutes, and all tests should complete with status either passed, skipped, or xfailed (expected fail).